regata-jinr/Core/src/base/README.md

 In order to implement global setting such as language and verbosity level we provide abstract class ASettings.
 Argument type of generic class have to be derived from this one.

+> **Global settings are read only and it synchronized with Current Settings.
+Don't create the same properties explicitly it will overwrite base behaviour and break synchronization.**

 Entry point is specifying of assemply name:

 ~~~csharp